ppc64le/pyeco/README.md

 ### Best Practices

-- Always use `uv venv` to create isolated environments per project.
+- Always use `uv venv` to create an isolated environment for each project.
-- Pin your dependencies with `uv pip freeze > requirements.txt` for reproducible builds.
+- Commit both `pyproject.toml` and `uv.lock` to ensure reproducible builds.
-- Keep `uv` up to date:
+- Keep `uv` up to date.

   ```bash
   pip install --upgrade uv